fntechgit/fnEvent/src/pages/custom-pages/registration.md

 ### **Cancellation Policy**

-A request to cancel your ticket must be emailed to conference@mycase.com
+A request to cancel your ticket must be emailed to conference@mycase.com.

+If you cancel by August 27, 2022 — you will be refunded 50% of your paid event ticket price.

+If you cancel after August 28, 2022 — we are unable to refund your ticket (0%).

 \==============